 Lane County Life Treatment Court

-In the Lane County Life Treatment Court, the treatment experience begins in the courtroom and continues through the participant's court involvement.
+In the Lane County Focus Treatment Court, the treatment experience begins in the courtroom and continues through the participant's court involvement.
 Treatment Court is a comprehensive therapeutic experience, only part of which takes place in a designated treatment setting.
 The treatment and criminal justice professionals are members of the therapeutic team.

 The Focus Program begins with an assessment to determine the individual's criminogenic and substance use needs.
 The treatment program uses evidence-based cognitive behavioral curriculum and interventions to assist clients in successful progress toward individual treatment goals and completion of the program.
 The program includes incentives for achievements including attendance, abstinence and participation in community support meetings, and pro-social relationships and activities.